ishritam/DataWeaveJson/README.md

   - Run app.py file in for turn on the API.
     - Run `python dataweave.py`
   - You'll see a generated result json file for question 6.
+  - `AnswerPDF - Colaboratory.pdf` contains answer for the analysis.